Cliffs of Slieve League the magnificent sea cliffs of Donegal

 Slieve League boat tours

-Sliabh League boat trips depart from Teelin Pier and been running tours since 1995.
+Sliabh League boat trips depart from Teelin Pier and have been running tours since 1995.
 They have 2 boats which take up to 12 passengers and they start running in April every year.
-With luck, you may see wildlife like dolphins, whales, seals, and in May and June basking sharks feeding on the plankton can be spotted.
-There is also a wide range of birdlife that can be seen nesting and hunting.
+With luck, you may see wildlife like dolphins, whales, and seals, and in May and June, basking sharks feeding on the plankton can be spotted.
+There is also a wide range of birdlife (including puffins) that can be seen nesting and hunting.

 If you have cruised into Killybegs and want to see Slieve League from the sea the perfect option for you is Atlantic Coastal Cruises.
 The Pirate Queen can accommodate 96 passengers and they provide tours of Slieve League Cliffs from the sea which costs around €30 per adult.
 The Killybegs Harbour Tour is €20.
 They are also planning new tours for the 2020 season.
 Keep in mind this is a slightly longer tour than the one from Teelin but there are more people on board.
 Check their Facebook page for sailing times.